MRLintern/Clothing-Image-Classifier/README.md

 ### Dataset

-This is included with the project.
-Its an old dataset thats been sitting on my Machine for a long time so I can't remember where I got it; probably Kaggle.
 The dataset consists of 3 folders: `test`, `train` and `validation`.
 Within each of these folders there are folders of images such as: `dress`, `hat`, `shirt`, etc.